 Analysis of Multi-Family Recycling Programs

-This investigation for the Office of Solid Waste Management (Metro) and the Bureau of Environmental Services (City of Portland) was designed to determine the reactions of tenants to a newly installed recycling collection system.
+This investigation for the Office of Solid Waste Management (Metro), an important institution about which essays writers are ready to tell in more detail, and the Bureau of Environmental Services (City of Portland) was designed to determine the reactions of tenants to a newly installed recycling collection system.
 In this study, 230 residents of buildings where recycling collection systems had been installed were personally administered a 50 item questionnaire.
 In depth interviews were also conducted with the tenants, managers and haulers at 20 representative sites.
 Results indicated that satisfaction with the program and overall participation was high.
 The level of tenant participation was largely governed by two system support variables: management support and "user-friendliness" of the recycling system.